Laser sight: History

 The laser sight was first brought to market by Laser Products Corporation (today known as SureFire) in 1979.
+The design was patented in 1978 by Surefire founder Dr. John Matthews, a pioneer in the field of photonics, and his business partner Ed Reynolds.
 The ruggedized helium-neon gas laser was custom built into the extended Pachmayr grip of a .357 Magnum Colt Trooper and fed by a rechargeable 12-volt battery.
-The design was patented in 1978 by Surefire founder Dr. John Matthews, a pioneer in the field of Photonics, and his business partner Ed Reynolds.
-The popularity of the first laser sight among SWAT and special forces led Laser Products Corp. to design and produce similar sights for other firearms employed by military and law enforcement such as the Colt M16, Remington 870, H&K MP5, and Ruger Mini-14.
+The popularity of this new product among SWAT and special forces led Laser Products Corp. to design and produce similar laser sights for other firearms employed by military and law enforcement such as the Colt M16, Remington 870, H&K MP5, and Ruger Mini-14.

 Laser sights were popularized outside of military and law enforcement when Laser Products fitted The Terminator's iconic weapon, a .45 Longslide pistol, with a custom He-Ne laser.
+Another example was the iMatronic LS45.
 Today, most modern laser sights are solid-state lasers, as opposed to the original gas design.
-Modern weapon-mounted lasers and combat lights produced by SureFire continue to be widely used by the U.S. Military, its allies, and law enforcement.
+Modern weapon-mounted lasers and combat lights produced by SureFire continue to be widely used by the US military, its allies, and law enforcement.